BumblebeeBat/FlyingFox/README.md

 minority game device to generate random-like numbers: is a simple anti-consensus game.
 At each round, M players can bet stake S on 1 or 0, and those who bet with the majority lose their stake and pay those who bet with the minority, who win > 0.5 * S * M. Idea is that you generate an N bit number by running N iterations of the game (i-th bit = minority answer in the i-th round).
-So you have an economic argument that numbers so generate will be random-like because if P(i+1 = 0 | {1,2,...,i}) didn't equal 0.5, there would be a profitable strategy to play in the minority game.
+So you have an economic argument that numbers will be random-like because if P(i+1 = 0 | {1,2,...,i}) didn't equal 0.5, there would be a profitable strategy to play in the minority game.